 The committee shall review the information presented by the president and shall recommend whether a declaration of financial exigency is necessary.
-The committee shall also review the major departments, each department's percentage of the budget, and any general reductions proposed by the president in his/her statement.
+The committee shall also review the major departments, each department's percentage of the budget, and any general reductions proposed in the president's statement.
 This review may include an examination of alternate approaches to alleviating the emergency including, but not limited to, increases in revenue, reallocation of current revenue, and use of University reserves to phase out activities.
 The committee may review the various expenditures of the University, including academic and non-academic departments and activities.
 The committee may also review alternative considerations.